 It would help to have some knowledge about Linear Algebra, Calculus, and Machine Learning basic concepts.
 It’s not a huge problem if it’s been a long time since you learned them.
 The course has refresher tutorials on Linear Algebra and Calculus and covers most of the concepts that’s used in the course.

 Before taking this course, I had working experience with Python and Machine Learning.

 The course spans over 4 weeks starting with the basics and building upon it each week.
-We start with the most simplest 1-Layer neural network in the second week and complete an L-Layer neural network in the fourth week.
+We start with the simplest 1-layer neural network in the second week and complete an L-layer neural network in the fourth week.

 Week 1 – Introduction to deep learning

-In the first week, introductions about Neural Network and Deep Learning are discussed.
+In the first week, introductions about Neural Networks and Deep Learning are discussed.